 An investor can generate income from a stock in two ways: dividends and capital gains.
 Capital gains occur when you sell a stock for more than you paid for it.

 Before you sell the stock, however, you can also generate returns by way of regular dividends.
-Companies that have a solid history of paying dividends are a staple in the “dividend” investors’ portfolio.
+Companies with a solid history of paying dividends are a staple in the “dividend” investors’ portfolio.

 A limitation of the dividend yield is that a high dividend yield may be a result of a company’s lower-than-normal stock price.